bitlamas/xflags/README.md

 ## hic sunt dracones

-Even though i'm very conservative making requests at 5s intervals, imposing cooldowns if we get a rate limit error, etc, there's always the chance X doesn't like you using their internal API for this purpose, so let me just remember that you'll be using this at your own risk.
+Even though I'm very conservative making requests at 5s intervals, imposing cooldowns if we get a rate limit error, etc, there's always the chance X doesn't like you using their internal API for this purpose, so let me just remember that you'll be using this at your own risk.
 I've been developing and testing with my own account and nothing happened so far :-)

 ## Features